thermohub/thermoimpex-jupyter/help/HowToReactionsGenerator.md

 > When saving the reactions, if a reaction with the same symbol is already exists in the database the symbol of the saved reaction will be the symbol of the defined substance underscore _ and the level number.
 For example: CaCO3@_1.

-> When saving the reactions, if a reaction dependent substance is already dependent on one or many reactions (already in the database).
-The level of the reaction to be saved is calculated as the maximum existing level for this substance plus 1.
-For example: the substance with the symbol CaCO3@ has already 3 reactions which is dependent on stored in the database with levels 0, 1, 2.
-The symbol for the new reaction will be CaCO3@_3 and the level will be 3.

 ![Save Reactions](images/SaveReactions.png =840x "Save Reactions")
 _All set for saving the generated reactions_